The Vermont Statutes Online

 (3) Prompt arbitration by an arbitrator selected jointly by the objecting fee payer and the labor organization or pursuant to the rules of the American Arbitration Association to resolve any objection over the amount of the agency fee.
 The costs of arbitration shall be paid by the labor organization.
 (Added 1967, No. 198, § 3; amended 2013, No. 37, § 14, eff.
 June 30, 2013; 2017, No. 74, § 56.)

-(a) All employers, their officers, agents, and employees or representatives shall exert every reasonable effort to make and maintain agreements concerning rates of pay, rules, wages, hours of employment, and conditions of work, and to settle all disputes, whether arising out of the application of those agreements or growing out of any dispute between the employer and the employees thereof.
+(a) All employers and their officers, agents, and employees or representatives shall exert every reasonable effort to make and maintain agreements concerning rates of pay, rules, wages, hours of employment, and conditions of work, and to settle all disputes, whether arising out of the application of those agreements or growing out of any dispute between the employer and the employer’s employees.

-(b) All labor disputes between employers and their employees shall, upon the request of either party, be considered within 15 days of the request, or at such times as may be mutually agreed to, and, if possible, settled, with all expedition, in conference between representatives designated and authorized so to confer, by the employer or by the employees thereof interested in the dispute.
+(b) All labor disputes between employers and their employees shall, upon the request of either party, be considered within 15 days after the request, or at a time that is mutually agreed to, and, if possible, settled, with all expedition, in conference between representatives designated and authorized to confer, by the employer or by the employer’s employees who are interested in the dispute.
 However, this obligation does not compel either party to agree to a proposal or make a concession.
-(1967, No. 198, § 4.)
+(1967, No. 198, § 4; amended 2023, No. 85 (Adj.
+Sess.), § 235, eff.
+July 1, 2024.)

 (1) A unit is appropriate for those purposes if the unit includes both professional employees and employees who are not professional employees, unless a majority of the professional employees vote for inclusion in the unit.